Lefschetz fibrations on cotangent bundles and some plumbings: The algorithm for the plumbings along trees

 {\em Step 3.
-Vanishing cycles corresponding to edges:} For each edge $e \in E(T)$ such that \begin{enumerate} \item[(i)] $e$ is the root edge $e_0$, or \item[(ii)] $e$ is not the first edge of $E_v(T)$ where $v$ is the tail of $e$, \end{enumerate} we add a vanishing cycle.
-For an edge $e$ satisfying the above condition (i) or (ii), the head of $e$ determines the vanishing cycle, i.e., an exact Lagrangian in the fiber $P_{n-1}(T)$.
-The tail of $e$ determines the cyclic order of the corresponding vanishing cycle in the collection.
+Vanishing cycles corresponding to edges:} For each edge $e \in E(T)$ such that \begin{enumerate} \item[(i)] $e$ is not the first edge of $E_v(T)$ for the vertex $v \in V(T)$ such that $v$ is the tail of $e$, or \item[(ii)] $e$ is the root edge $e_0$, \end{enumerate} we add a vanishing cycle.

+We note that for adding a vanishing cycle, we need to choose two things, one is an exact Lagrangian in the fiber $P_{n-1}(\overline{T})$, and the other is the location where the vanishing cycle is in the cyclically ordered collection of vanishing cycles.

+In order to choose the exact Lagrangian, let $h \in V(T)$ denote the {\em head} of an edge $e$ satisfying either (i) or (ii).
+Then, the exact Lagrangian sphere corresponding to $e$ is $L_{q(h)} \in P_{n-1}(\overline{T})$.